lomckee/stories-from-production/stories-from-production/_posts/2023-12-27-implicit-conversions.markdown

 ### Problem

-In this situation the value that is being filtered by is a type mismatch to the data type in the table.
+In this situation the value that is being filtered by is a type mismatch to the datatype in the table.
 In the code snippet below, a lookup is performed for the ExternalId value `156` as an integer.
 Examining the plan generated, a warning is produced about an implicit conversion and an index scan is performed on IX_Righty_ExternalId.

-If `SET STATISTICS IO ON;` is also set it's observable that a large number of logical reads is performed, in this case just over 18,000.
+If `SET STATISTICS IO ON;` is also set, it's observable that a large number of logical reads is performed, in this case just over 18,000.

 {% highlight sql %}
 SET STATISTICS IO ON;